Funding pancreatic cancer research

 Our mission is to defeat pancreatic cancer by funding and promoting innovative, world-class research into the disease - research that will lead to the development of more effective detection, diagnosis and treatment.

-To date, thirty-four projects have been funded, with a total value of £5.2 million.
+To date, forty projects have been funded, with a total value of £6.2 million.
 These are focused on early diagnosis and the development and monitoring of new treatments.

 2. Research Strategy overview